stuartduff/fa-box-shortcode/README.md

 The `url=""` parameter will accept any url internal or external url you add to it.

-The `color=""` parameter allows you to choose one of the predefined colors listed below
+The `color=""` parameter allows you to choose one of the predefined colors from the visual editor shortcode modal box.

 Also don't forget to add some content between the shortcode containers too!